microbit-foundation/spec-i2c-protocol/spec/index.md

 ### Flash Operations

 #### Reading/writing config data
-- For writing the config data (file name, file size and file visibility), the I2C Master has to send the 1B command ID followed by the corresponding config data.
+- For writing the config data (file name, file size and file visibility), the I2C main has to send the 1B command ID followed by the corresponding config data.
 If the data size is unexpected, an error will be returned in the I2C response.
-- The I2C Response after a sucessful write opeartion will contain the corresponding command ID followed by the written config data which can be used as confirmation by the I2C master.
+- The I2C Response after a successful write operation will contain the corresponding command ID followed by the written config data which can be used as confirmation by the I2C main.
-- For reading the config data, the I2C Master has to send only the 1B command ID with no further data.
+- For reading the config data, the I2C main has to send only the 1B command ID with no further data.
 The I2C response will then contain the config data.

 #### Write storage data